An award winning sixth-form college in the heart of Central London offering a wide range of GCSE and A-Level courses

 Your geography course will cover both physical and human environments.
 It will show how human intervention affects the environment and how people adapt and mitigate the effects on their environment.

-You will learn in a variety of ways, using maps, GIS skills, data analysis, photos, and videos.
-You will be encouraged to discuss ideas and frame your own questions using higher level thinking skills and show your grasp of complex issues through report and essay writing.
-Fieldwork will is an essential part of your A Level course.
-You will even get to go on a residential trip to Portugal to experience a different environment to the one where you live.
+You will learn a variety of skills including: maps reading and Geographic Information Systems (GIS), data analysis and statistics.
+You will be encouraged to discuss ideas and frame your own questions using higher level skills and show your grasp of complex issues through the investigation and essay writing.

 What Careers Can Geography Lead To?

-Geography is a broad based subject which provides lots of opportunities.
+Geography is a broad-based subject.
 It is an obvious choice for careers in sustainability and green issues.
-However, it has a much wider reach and is applicable to careers in business, politics and economics through an understanding of global economics.
-Law and human rights, as geography gives you the opportunity to consider relevant issues such as migration.
-As well as science as geography gives you the breadth that universities seek, as well as enhancing your skills of writing essays and investigation.
+However, it has a much wider reach and is applicable to careers in business, politics and economics through an understanding of global economics, as well as Law and human rights, as geography gives you the opportunity to consider relevant issues such as migration.
+In addition, many scientists study geography as it gives you the breadth that universities seek, as well as enhancing your skills of writing essays and investigation.

 What skills do I need for geography?